 Jeff Kempskie, Assistant Conductor, Cantate Concert Choir

 Jeff Kempskie is active in the Washington, D.C., area as a church musician, choral conductor, accompanist, educator, and singer.
 He has served as Director of Music and organist at St. Mark’s Episcopal Church, Capitol Hill since the fall of 2010, where he directs the Chancel Choir and manages all other aspects of the music program.
-Kempskie has been on the faculty of The George Washington University since January 2016 and is the accompanist and assistant conductor for the University Singers and Women’s Ensemble.
-He also coordinates a monthly recital series at GW, is a piano accompanist for various recitals, and occasionally coaches chamber ensembles.
+Kempskie has been on the faculty of The George Washington University for nearly seven years, acting primarily as a piano accompanist and assistant conductor for the University Singers and Women’s Ensemble.
+He is currently the Interim Director of Choral Activities.
 He was Associate Director of the Reston Chorale and Director of its chamber group Camerata from 2019 to 2021.
-As a singer, Kempskie has substituted at Washington National Cathedral, St. Paul’s K Street, and has sung with the early music ensemble Chantry.
+He has served as assistant conductor for the Cantate Concert Choir since the fall of 2021.
+As a singer, Kempskie regularly substitutes at the Washington National Cathedral and has sung at St. Paul’s K Street and with the early music ensemble Chantry.
 He sang with the Cantate Chamber Singers for eight seasons.

 Prior to moving to Washington, D.C., Kempskie taught choral music at the Eaglebrook School and Quabbin Regional Middle/High School while serving as organist or director of music at a variety of churches of different denominations—Unitarian Universalist, Catholic, Episcopal, and Presbyterian—in Massachusetts and New York.
 He has been piano and organ accompanist for choirs at the Eastman School of Music, Smith College, and the University of Massachusetts Amherst.
 In addition, he has music-directed or played keyboard for nearly 60 musical theater productions.